-- Represented a joint venture with responding to and successfully being awarded an RFP for redevelopment of two County surface parking lots in Downtown Bethesda and processing regulatory applications to allow for construction of multi-family units (including increased affordable housing), replacement public parking spaces, and public parkland.
+- Represented a joint venture with responding to and successfully being awarded an RFP for redevelopment of two County surface parking lots in Downtown Bethesda and processing regulatory applications to allow for construction of multi-family units (including increased affordable housing), replacement public parking spaces and public parkland.

 - Assisted with obtaining approval of Rezoning/Sketch Plan and Schematic Development Plan applications for the ±100-acre Lakeforest Mall site in Gaithersburg, a proposed mixed-use redevelopment with 1,600 residential units and approximately 1.2 million square feet of commercial uses.